One day betweeen December 9-12, 2019, Los Angeles, CA, USA

 The aim of this workshop is to bring researchers and practitioners together to better understand the problems of optimization and performance tuning in a big data environment, to propose new approaches to address such problems, and to develop related benchmarks, tools and best practices.

-This workshop is built on top of the successful organization of last year's workshop at the same conference.
-20 papers were accepted and presented at the workshop, which makes it one of the largest workshop at the conference in 2017.
-The program and presentations of the first workshop in 2017 can be found at http://userpages.umbc.edu/~jianwu/BPOD/BPOD-2017-Papers.html.
+This workshop is built on top of the successful organization of previous two workshops at the same conference.
+In both years, our workshop was one of the largest workshop at the conference.

 Authors are invited to submit full papers (maximal 10 pages) or short papers (maximal 6 pages) as per IEEE 8.5 x 11 manuscript guidelines (templates for LaTex, Word and PDF can be found at IEEE Templates for Conference Proceedings).
 All papers must be submitted via the conference submission system for the workshop.